Whole-System First-Swing Stability of Inverter-Based Inertia-Free Power Systems: Abstract

 \section{Abstract}

-The emphasis on inertia for system stability has been a long-held tradition in convectional grids.
+The emphasis on inertia for system stability has been a long-held tradition in conventional grids.
 The fast and flexible controllability of inverters opens up new possibilities.
-This letter investigates inertia-free power systems driven by inverter-based resources.
-We illustrate that by replacing inertia with fast primary control, the first-swing stability region is greatly extended compared to the classic equal area criterion.
-The new criterion is fully decentralised and independent of network topology, and therefore is readily scalable to complex systems.
-This enables simplified system operation and new business models of stability services from distributed resources.
-The findings of the letter are rigorously proved and verified by simulation on the IEEE 68-bus system.
+This paper investigates the {first-swing stability} of inverter-based inertia-free power systems.
+We illustrate that by replacing inertia with fast primary control (i.e. inertia-free), the first-swing stability region is greatly extended compared to the classic equal area criterion of inertia-rich systems.
+The extended stability region is fully decentralised and ensures \textit{whole-system stability} for all swing modes across all timescales and interaction boundaries in a complex grid.
+The removal of inertia has impacts on frequency stability but these impacts can be well mitigated.
+The findings of the paper are proved mathematically and verified by simulation on the IEEE 68-bus system.